 Steel is our principal raw material.
 At various times in past years, we have experienced significant cost fluctuations in this commodity.
 In most cases, the major changes (both increases and decreases) were passed through to customers with selling price adjustments.
 Over the past few years we have seen varying degrees of inflation and deflation in U.S. steel pricing.
-Through the first half of 2018 steel costs inflated, then became relatively stable in the back half of 2018.
 In 2019, steel costs decreased through most of the year.
-In early 2020, steel costs have been further deflating.
+In the first half of 2020, steel costs have deflated modestly.

 As a producer of steel rod, we are also impacted by changes in metal margins (the difference in the cost of steel scrap and the market price for steel rod).
-Metal margins within the steel industry expanded in the first half of 2018.
-Although steel scrap costs increased early in 2018, rod prices increased to a much larger degree.
-Both stabilized by mid-2018.
 In 2019, although steel prices decreased through the year, a wider than usual metal margin persisted.
-Because of these factors, our steel operations experienced enhanced profitability in 2018 and 2019.
-In early 2020, these metal margins began to compress, but remain wider than usual.
+As a result, our steel operations experienced enhanced profitability in 2019.
+In the first half of 2020, these metal margins began to compress, but remain wider than usual.

 With the acquisition of ECS, we now have greater exposure to the cost of chemicals, including TDI, MDI, and polyol.
 The cost of these chemicals has fluctuated at times, but ECS has generally passed the changes through to its customers, with a lag that varies based on customer contract terms.
 In 2019, ECS experienced a negative effect on trade sales due to chemical deflation.
-In 2020, these chemicals may further deflate.
+In the first half of 2020, chemicals have been further deflating.
 Our other raw materials include woven and non-woven fabrics and foam scrap.
 We have experienced changes in the cost of these materials in past years and generally have been able to pass them through to our customers.